ayinfly/cse151milestone2/README.md

   The model was evaluated for performance and signs of overfitting by plotting training vs evaluation loss and by comparing the model’s accuracy, recall, and precision for various classes using sklearn’s classification report for both testing and training data.

 * ## Alternative Models
   As an exercise, we've prepared several models using various other concepts covered in class.
 While they are not our main model, these models serve as a base of comparison for our DNNs so we have another way to compare their performance.
-So as to increase the readibility of the README, detailed descriptions, code, and graphs related to these models will be excluded, though we will provide a link to them in the notebook.
+So as to increase the readibility of the README however, detailed descriptions, code, and graphs related to these models will be excluded, though we will provide a link to them in the notebook.

   A brief summary of what they are has been provided below for completeness:
     * Regression: